✓ Updated June 2026

 Your Own Bedding

 The color and texture of your bedding is the most visible thing in the room.
-Dorm mattresses are thin and uncomfortable, but a mattress topper and a set of bedding you actually like makes the bed a place you want to be in — which matters when the bed is also where you’ll sit to read, watch things, and hang out.
+Dorm mattresses are thin and uncomfortable, but a mattress topper and a set of bedding you actually chose makes the bed a place you want to be in, which matters when the bed is also where you’ll sit to read, watch things, and hang out.

-Bring something you chose, not whatever was on clearance.
+Bring something you like, not whatever was on clearance.
 It doesn’t have to be expensive.
-A comforter in a color you like and pillow cases that aren’t plain white make the room feel immediately more personal.
+A comforter in a color you like and pillowcases that aren’t plain white make the room feel immediately more personal.

 For help choosing a mattress topper, see Best Mattress Toppers for Dorm Beds.

-One or two framed photos or printed photos taped to the wall in an intentional spot makes a room feel like yours.
+One or two meaningful photos hung in an intentional spot makes a room feel like yours.
 Fifteen photos scattered across every surface starts to feel cluttered.

-For wall hanging without damage: Command strips and poster mounting strips hold most lightweight frames and paper without leaving marks.
-Test a small area first — some dorm walls have textures or coatings that don’t work well with any adhesive.
-See How to Decorate Dorm Walls Without Damage for more detail.
+For wall hanging without damage: Command strips and poster mounting strips hold most lightweight frames and paper without leaving marks or damaging paint.
+Avoid tape.
+It looks like an easy solution but lifts paint when removed.
+See How to Decorate Dorm Walls Without Damage for how to do this correctly.

 Scent